KyleTelfer/Physics_with_Perceptual_Containers/Physics_Concepts/6-Thermodynamics.md

 #### Core Idea
 - The **degradation factor** (\( D \)) plays a crucial role in modeling the **arrow of time** by accounting for:
-  - **External References**: Interactions with measuring volumes or open volumes.
+  - **External References**: Interactions with measuring containers or open containers.
   - **Entropic Variables**: Unobserved or unmeasurable interactions that affect durational resolution.
 - **Key Idea**: The degradation factor ensures that the arrow of time is consistent with the framework’s principles, reflecting the real-world complexities of durational resolution and perception.